Citrinae-Lime/FFmpeg-Autobuild/README.md

 ffmpeg, ffprobe, and ffplay are included.

-Nonfree builds with Fraunhofer FDK AAC (libfdk_aac) & DeckLink.
+Nonfree builds with Fraunhofer FDK AAC (libfdk_aac).

 All builds are static.